top of page

 Ingredients bago magluto ("before cooking")

 Mise en place, the French culinary term that refers to the gathering of ingredients, is an essential part of the cooking process.
 In Tagalog, we call it preparing bago magluto (“before cooking”).
-Pancit Bihon is a dish from the Philippines that exemplifies the practice of mise en place, of getting the components "at the ready” to undergo transformation from individual ingredients to completed dish where flavors and textures exist in harmony.
+Pancit Bihon is a dish from the Philippines that exemplifies the practice of mise en place, getting the components "at the ready” to undergo transformation from individual ingredients to plated dish where flavors and textures exist in harmony.

-When I started The Girl Fridge, I embraced the mindset of starting before you’re ready.
-An approach involving small, consistent steps towards your goals.
-Success requires intentional work and consistency, the preparation that moves you closer to achieving those goals, allowing for growth and transformation to occur.
+When I started The Girl Fridge, I embraced the mindset of “starting before you’re ready.”An approach involving small, consistent steps towards your goals.
+Success requires intentional work and consistency, the preparation that moves you closer to achieving said goals, allowing for transformation to occur.

 Pancit Bihon

-Serving size: this is a larger portion than usual yielding enough for 2-3 ppl.
+Serving size - this is a larger portion than usual yielding enough for 2-3 ppl.

 Ingredients